 Potholes may be reported to the Highway Superintendent.

-Does the Town provide trash and recycling pickup?
+Does the town provide trash and recycling services?

 Can I request copies of any record via email?

 The Governor recently approved legislation (Chapter 182) to amend the Freedom of Information Law that requires the Committee on Open Government “to develop a form, which shall be made available on the internet, that may be used by the public to request a record”.
 The new law further requires as follows:

 “All entities shall, provided such entity has reasonable means available, accept requests for records submitted in the form of electronic mail and shall respond to such requests by electronic mail, using forms, to the extent practicable, consistent with the form or forms developed by the Committee on Open Government pursuant to subdivision one of this section and provided that the written requests do not seek a response in some other form.”

 The Town of Batavia has complied with this new legislation by creating an interactive form for you to submit a request for records: Request For Records Via Email